How to Reduce DHT in the Scalp Naturally WITHOUT Any Medications! By Febron

 Today we are going to be talking about natural ways to reduce DHT in your scalp.

-If you prefer supplements overeating these superfoods I just mentioned, just to summarize you'll want to look for vitamins B, C, E, K, Zinc, Omega-3 Fatty Acids, Saw Palmetto, and Biotin to start.
+If you prefer supplements over eating these superfoods I just mentioned then you'll want to look for vitamins B, C, E, K, Zinc, Omega-3 Fatty Acids, Saw Palmetto, and Biotin to start.
 If you’re wondering what Saw Palmetto or Biotin does for your hair in great detail, please check out our OTHER video about vitamin deficiencies and your hair thinning.

 Good sleep.
 A solid 8 hours of sleep is recommended to help keep your hair healthy and strong.